devrais/Warehouse/README.md

 - Workers can create, update, delete products.
 - Managers can do everything that workers can and create, update categories.
 Cant delete categories
-- Owners can do everything like super user.
+- Owners can do everything including add employees (like super user)

 ### Category